romange/blog/content/post/seastar.md

 committee but not much progress was made besides very minimal support of C++11 futures.

 On the other hand, many mainstream programming languages progressed quicker and adopted asynchronous models either into a core language or popularized it via standard libraries.
-For example, coroutines are used in Python (yield) and Lua.
-Continuations and futures are used extensively in Java.
-Golang and Erlang are using green threads.
+For example, Python (yield) and Lua use coroutines to achieve asynchronisity, java uses continuations and futures,  golang and Erlang use green threads, and C and Javascript use callback based actor models.
-Callback based actor models are used in C and Javascript.
-Due to a lack of official support for asynchronous programming in C++, the community introduced ad-hoc frameworks and libraries that allow writing asynchronous code in C++.
+However, C++ historically lacked the official support for asynchronous programming, which forced the community to introduce ad-hoc frameworks and libraries that provided this functionality.

 I would like to share my opinion on what I think will be the best direction for asynchronous models in C++ by reviewing two prominent frameworks: [Seastar](http://seastar.io/) and [Boost.Fiber](https://boost.org/doc/libs/1_67_0/libs/fiber/doc/html/index.html).
 This (opinionated) post reviews Seastar.